imsatoshi/GeneTrader/README.md

-# Genetic Algorithm Optimization for Trading Strategies
+# Genetic Algorithm for Trading Strategy Optimization

-This project uses genetic algorithms to optimize trading strategy parameters.
+This project implements a genetic algorithm to optimize trading strategy parameters.
+It supports multi-process parallel computation, dynamic generation of strategies, and saving the best strategy from each generation.

 ## Features

-- Optimize trading strategy parameters using genetic algorithms
+- Genetic algorithm optimization for trading strategies
-- Multi-process parallel computation support
+- Multi-process parallel computation
-- Dynamic generation and evaluation of strategies
+- Dynamic strategy generation and evaluation
-- Save the best strategy from each generation
+- Saving of best individuals from each generation
 - Configurable optimization parameters
+- Optional data downloading before running the algorithm

 ## Prerequisites